secretgraph/secretgraph/README.md

 ### Authorization header

--   flexid/global flexid:token: Auth token (only if authorization is not specified)
+-   flexid/global flexid:token: Auth token (only if authorization is not specified) or via authorization attribute

 ## contents request api